mkumm/mkumm_blog/content/posts/first-hops-with-rabbitmq/index.md

 ## RabbitMQ First Hop

 For whatever reason, you have decided to jump into learning RabbitMQ.
 The [RabbitMQ Website](https://www.rabbitmq.com/) is a fantastic resource, but can be overwhelming as an introduction and difficult to extrapolate to your local system for further exploration.
-What follows is the introduction I wish I had when starting out with RabbitMQ.
+What follows is the introduction I wish I had when starting to learn RabbitMQ.

 ## What We Are Going To Do